trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-gpmd.md

 OK, that's quite a mouthful.
 I promise by the end of this post it will all make sense.

-Let us start by picking up where the last post left off, the box structure of GMPF;
+Let us start by picking up where the last post left off, the box specification of GMPF;

 ```
 ftyp [type ‘mp41’]